 \subsection{\texorpdfstring{$\mathsf{CD}$}{CD}-spaces}

 $\mathsf{CD}$-spaces are metric-measure spaces generalizing Riemannian manifolds with Ricci curvature bounded from below, via assumptions on a synthetic notion of curvature, encoded in the so-called \emph{curvature-dimension condition} $\mathsf{CD}(K,n)$ for $K\in\R$ and $n\ge 1$, see the cornerstones~\cites{SturmI06,SturmII06,LV09}.
-Geometric Analysis on these non-smooth spaces is subject to a great interest in the recent years, see e.g., \cites{AGS14,CM17,CM21,Ambrosio18}.
+Geometric Analysis on these non-smooth spaces is subject to a great interest in the recent years, see~\cites{AGS14,CM17,CM21,Ambrosio18}.

-As $\mathsf{CD}(K,n)$ spaces for $K\in\R$ and $n\ge 1$ are complete metric spaces endowed with a Borel measure $\m$ which is finite on bounded Borel sets, the discussion made in \cref{subsec:mms} applies to this framework, yielding the validity of properties \ref{prop:empty}, \ref{prop:space}, \ref{prop:sub-mod}, \ref{prop:lsc}, \ref{prop:compact} and~\ref{prop:complement_set}.
-Concerning~\ref{prop:isoperim}, for $K\geq 0$, a sharp isoperimetric inequality has been recently proved in~\cite{APPS22} for the subclass of $\mathsf{RCD}(0,n)$-spaces with Euclidean volume growth, when $\m=\mathcal H^n$, yielding \ref{prop:isoperim} with $f(\varepsilon)=n\omega_n^{1/n}\AVR(X)^{1/n}\varepsilon^{-1/n}$.
-Here $\AVR(X)$ stands for the asymptotic volume ratio, assumed to be in $(0,1]$.
-We also refer to~\cite{APP22}*{Thm.~3.19 and Rem.~3.20} where the validity of property~\ref{prop:isoperim} is discussed in more general metric-measure spaces with particular attention to the case of $\mathsf{CD}(K,n)$ spaces for $K\in\mathbb R$ and $1<n<+\infty$, and to the celebrated L\'evy--Gromov isoperimetric inequality proved in~\cites{CM17,CM18} holding for essentially non branching $\mathsf{CD}(K,n)$ spaces with finite diameter.
+As $\mathsf{CD}(K,n)$ spaces for $K\in\R$ and $n\ge 1$ are complete metric spaces endowed with a Borel measure $\m$ that is finite on bounded Borel sets, the discussion made in \cref{subsec:mms} applies to this framework, yielding the validity of properties \ref{prop:empty}, \ref{prop:space}, \ref{prop:sub-mod}, \ref{prop:lsc}, \ref{prop:compact}, and~\ref{prop:complement_set}.
+Concerning~\ref{prop:isoperim}, the simple inequality provided by \cref{res:mira_isop} can be refined in several ways.
+For $K\geq 0$, a sharp isoperimetric inequality has been recently proved in~\cite{APPS22} for the subclass of $\mathsf{RCD}(0,n)$-spaces with Euclidean volume growth, when $\m=\mathcal H^n$, yielding \ref{prop:isoperim} with $f(\varepsilon)=n\omega_n^{1/n}\AVR(X)^{1/n}\varepsilon^{-1/n}$.
+Here, $\AVR(X)$ stands for the asymptotic volume ratio, assumed to be in $(0,1]$.
+We also refer to~\cite{APP22}*{Thm.~3.19 and Rem.~3.20}, where the validity of property~\ref{prop:isoperim} is discussed in more general metric-measure spaces with particular attention to the case of $\mathsf{CD}(K,n)$ spaces for $K\in\mathbb R$ and $1<n<+\infty$, and to the celebrated L\'evy--Gromov isoperimetric inequality proved in~\cites{CM17,CM18} holding for essentially non-branching $\mathsf{CD}(K,n)$ spaces with finite diameter.

-When \ref{prop:isoperim} holds true, all the results contained in our paper then apply, establishing existence of Cheeger sets, relations with the the prescribed curvature functional, and Cheeger inequalities following the strategy presented in~\cref{subsec:mms}.
-The equivalence of the Cheeger constant and the first $1$-eigenvalue of the Laplacian was previously pointed out in~\cite{CM17b}*{Section~5} for more general metric-measure spaces including non branching $\mathsf{CD}(K,n)$ spaces.
+The equivalence of the Cheeger constant and the first $1$-eigenvalue of the Laplacian was previously pointed out in~\cite{CM17b}*{Sect.~5} for more general metric-measure spaces including non-branching $\mathsf{CD}(K,n)$ spaces.
 Lower bounds on the Cheeger constant for (essentially non-branching) $\mathsf{CD}^*(K,n)$ spaces are proved in \cites{CM17,CM17b,CM18}.